 "Can I sit with you?"
 The girl asked smiling while looking into the empty seat in front of Fay.

 "Of-of course, if you want to."

 "Are you new here?
-Are you going to live in the town or are you just visiting?"
-Bright green eyes, wide in emotion, stared at Fay waiting for an answer.
+Are you going to live in the town or are you just visiting?
+For how long will you stay" Bright green eyes, wide in emotion, stared at Fay waiting for an answer.

-"Well, y-yes, I'm living her, I-I just moved in with my mom.
-I already knew this place since I lived here for two months but that was like ten years ago, so…yes, th-that's it."
-Fay smiled at her feeling a little blush on her cheeks.
+"Well, y-yes, I'm living her, I-I just moved in with my mom, so…yes, th-that's it."
+Fay smiled at her, feeling the warm on her cheeks.